-Having a large, culturally diverse collaboration has led to Belle II establishing a code of conduct.
+Being such a large, culturally diverse collaboration encourages Belle II to have a code of conduct in which we describe how we expect our members to conduct themselves.
 Belle II included the first iteration of the code of conduct in the Belle II bylaws in October 2017 and then updated them in 2018.
-More details can be found in Reference [1] and on the Belle II diversity webpage [3].
+More details can be found in Reference [3] and on the Belle II diversity page [1].